 The Ministry of Advanced Education has deemed that students must provide a psychoeducational assessment that is no more than 5 years old as evidence of a learning disability.
 This assessment must be done by a registered psychologist or a certified school psychologist in the Province of British Columbia.
 The psychoeducational assessment must list a DSM-V diagnosis and must show the testing psychologist's signature, credentials, and registration number.

 If you have been tested in the last five years or were over the age of 18 when you were diagnosed with a learning disability, you will not need to provide a new psychoeducational assessment.

-Please contact a Disability Advisor for more information on the documentation requirements for a student with a learning disability.
+Please contact an Advisor for more information on the documentation requirements for a student with a learning disability.

-If appropriate documentation is outdated or unavailable, the Disability Resource Centre may provide provisional accommodation for one semester only, pending receipt of suitable documents.
+If appropriate documentation is outdated or unavailable, the Centre for Accessibility Services may provide provisional accommodation for one semester only, pending receipt of suitable documents.